Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/about.md

 <br/>
 I help multinational industry leaders connect with consumers to find out what they think and how they feel, so that overall marketing strategies and individual campaigns can be adapted appropriately.
 <br/>
-Send me a message or give me a call and tell me about your project and what you need.
+<b>Send me a message or give me a call and tell me about your project and what you need.</b>
 <br/>
 A little about me:
 <br/>